 Sipidan is the top rated dive spot in Malaysia with a massive variety of sea-life to spot.
 Borneo is better suited to diving than either snorkeling or sunbathing so if it isn’t your thing then the other islands would be better.

 You can’t visit Malacca without visiting the famous Jonker street.
 This whole area of old Malacca is a great place to stay and explore over a few days.
-The night markets here are a wonderful mix of food and handycrafts to buy and eat.
-There is a birds’ nest soup house that houses the birds and processes the nests on site, it’s a great little attraction for kids.
+The night markets here are a wonderful mix of food and handicrafts to buy and eat.
+There is a birds’ nest soup house that houses the birds and processes the nests on-site, it’s a great little attraction for kids.

 Red square at the end of Jonker street is steeped in history and is where the Dutch, Portuguese and British all came over the course of hundreds of years.